Azure/Cloud-Native/website/blog-60daysofIA/2024-04-14/build-a-copilot-on-azure-code-first-with-prompt-flow.md

 toc_max_heading_level: 3
 keywords: [AzureAlStudio, copilot, RAG, Langchain]
 image: https://github.com/Azure/Cloud-Native/blob/main/website/static/img/ogImage.png
-description: "This blog walks you through how you can build, evaluate, and test a custom copilot implementation using Prompt Flow and Azure AI SDK."
+description: "This project uses the AI Search service to create a vector store for a custom department store data.
+To enable the user to ask questions our data in a conversational format, we'll using Langchain to connect our prompt template with our Azure Open AI LLM."
 tags: [Build-Intelligent-Apps, 60-days-of-IA, learn-live, hack-together, community-buzz, ask-the-expert, azure-kubernetes-service, azure-functions, azure-openai, azure-container-apps, azure-cosmos-db, github-copilot, github-codespaces, github-actions]
 ---